Discover hundreds of clinical trials for virtually all types of cancer.

 The pancreas is a long, flat organ located deep in the abdomen.
 It is serves two major functions: hormone production and digestion.
 In addition to secreting enzymes that help the body absorb nutrients during digestion, it also helps regulate blood sugar with hormones such as insulin.

-Pancreatic cancer occurs when mutations in your DNA cause cells to grown uncontrollably.
-These cells can form a tumor.
-Most often pancreatic cancer begins in the cells of the small sacs that line the ducts throughout the pancreas.
+Pancreatic cancer occurs when mutations in your DNA cause cells to grow uncontrollably to form a tumor.
+Most often, pancreatic cancer begins in the cells lining the ducts throughout the pancreas.

 Exocrine (pronounced X-so-crin) tumors account for 95 percent of all pancreatic cancer diagnoses.
 Exocrine tumors of the pancreas include:

-Endocrine tumors are less common, accounting for about 5 percent of pancreatic tumors.
-Often called pancreatic neuroendocrine tumors (NETs) or islet cell tumors, they are found in islet cells (endocrine) scattered throughout the pancreas.
+Endocrine tumors are less common, only accounting for about 5 percent of pancreatic tumors.
+Often called pancreatic neuroendocrine tumors (NETs) or islet cell tumors, they are found in islet (endocrine) cells scattered throughout the pancreas.
 These tumors may carry a better prognosis than exocrine tumors.
-Some may not need surgery and may not be cancerous.

 Types of endocrine, or NETs, include: